ankityadav-problemsolver/Loan_Prediction_Hackathon/README.md

 ## 🙋‍♂️ Authors

 - **Ankit Yadav** - [LinkedIn](https://www.linkedin.com/in/ankityadav-datasolver/)
-- Siva Maruthi-
+- Siva Maruthi
-- Shriharini-
+- Shriharini

 Made with ❤️ using Python and Machine Learning.